Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Refinancing your mortgage can save a lot of money, but the decision to refinance a home loan should not be taken lightly.
-After all, a home is often your largest single asset, and a mortgage is often your largest single liability.
-So, when is it time to refinance your mortgage?
+A home is often your largest single asset — and a mortgage is often your largest single liability.
+So is now the right time to refinance your mortgage?

 Lower monthly payment

-But if you lower the interest rate 1%, the monthly payment would fall to about $1,386 — assuming that the financial health and credit history of the borrower remains the same.
+But if you lower the interest rate by 1%, the monthly payment would fall to about $1,386 — assuming the financial health and credit history of the borrower remains the same.

-Under this example, a 1% drop in interest rate would yield roughly $2,124 in savings a year.
+In this example, a 1% drop in interest rate would yield roughly $2,124 in savings per year.

 Shorter loan term

 Shortening the term of a mortgage is another big reason to refinance.
 During the first 15 years of a 30-year mortgage, the bulk of a mortgage holder’s payments are on interest.

 For example, on a home valued at $380,000, moving from a 30-year fixed-rate mortgage to a 15-year fixed-rate mortgage with a 4.625% interest rate would increase monthly payments from $1,563 to $2,345.

 However, shortening the term of the home loan would save the mortgage holder $140,565 in reduced interest payments over the life of the loan.
 This savings can be greater if a lower interest rate is also locked in when the refinancing occurs.